A Loan Estimate and closing costs are closely related, but they are not the same thing.

 💡 Pro Tip: Normally, you’d apply with multiple lenders to compare Loan Estimates.
 With Fincast, you only need one — upload your Loan Estimate once, and vetted lenders compete to beat your deal, all without additional credit pulls or spam.

+Your lender may issue a Closing Cost Estimate to break down the costs.
 However, a Closing Cost Estimate is not standardized or regulated; each lender can calculate and present it differently.
 It’s helpful for early budgeting, but not a guarantee — actual fees may differ after you apply for the loan and receive your Loan Estimate.

 What Is a Loan Estimate?